Golf Tutorials

 What Exactly Are the Yips?

 First, let’s be clear about what you’re dealing with.
 The yips aren't simply a case of hitting a few bad shots.
 They are involuntary wrist spasms or freezes occurring during a fine motor skill, primarily showing up in putting and chipping.
-Think of it as a an information mixupl between your brain and your muscles.
+Think of it as an information mix-up between your brain and your muscles.
 Your mind knows what it wants to do, but performance anxiety gets in the way, sending a jolt of panic through your nervous system that causes your smaller muscles to contract erratically.

 If this sounds familiar, you're not alone.
 This challenge has affected some of the game’s greatest players, from Tom Watson to Bernhard Langer.
 The problem isn’t a lack of talent or a poor stroke - it's a response that takes over under perceived pressure.
 Acknowledging this is the first step.
 You're not a bad golfer, you've just developed a very specific, and fixable, performance glitch.